This page is the beginning of my collection of information related to test piloting.

 - Proficiency: Have flown a sufficient number of hours in the past several months and the past 15 days to be comfortable and have very good performance flying in all phases of flight.

-- Have completed Upset Prevention and Recovery Training or refresher training within the last 18 months.
+- Have completed Upset Prevention and Recovery Training or refresher training within the last 18 months (in the last 12 months would be better).
 This training should include spins.

 - Have an excellent understanding of basic aerodynamics and how to apply that knowledge to test flight.